andrewdwatters/redux-lecture-source-code/README.md

 # Redux-Lecture-Code-Along

+In this lecture, we will discuss Redux, a state container for JavaScript Applications.
+Redux attempts to solve many of the problems that can come about due to React's [Unidirectional Data Flow](https://flaviocopes.com/react-unidirectional-data-flow/) model.

 ### Redux Counter Vanilla Example

 This example does not require a build system or a view framework, and exists to show the raw Redux API used with ES5.